Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ## Code Tags

-Hornbill Docs supports in-article code highlighing, using the popular [highlight.js](https://highlightjs.org/) library.
+Hornbill Docs supports in-article code highlighting, using the popular [highlight.js](https://highlightjs.org/) library.

 To add blocks of code to your articles, you need to wrap your code with three backticks, and set an (optional) language to apply highlighted code, as so: